CofluxLabs/coflux/docs/docs/getting_started/workflows.md

 This defines a `print_greeting` workflow, which takes a `name` as an argument.
 When run, it calls the `build_greeting` task, passing through the name argument.
 Once it has the result from the task, the result gets printed.

-Workflows are defined in _repositories_, which are typically Python modules, but can also be loaded from a Python script, which we'll do momentarily.
+Workflows are defined in _repositories_.
+Typically these are Python modules, but they can alternatively be loaded from a Python script, which this guide will demonstrate.

 **Put the workflow above into `hello.py`.** (We'll install the `coflux` library in a moment.)